Tier 2 Sponsor Licence Guide is split into the following sections:

 In practice the business would probably have say one or two or more people working in the business already.
 While not strictly necessary it may be an idea to have a separate office for the business.
 There should be a genuine need for the Tier 2 visa employee.
 The employee sponsored as a Tier 2 visa employee cannot be a Level 1 User for the Sponsor Licence with the ability to assign Certificates of Sponsorship for Tier 2 visa employees.
 Sponsor Management Service users for the Tier 2 Sponsor Licence also cannot sponsor close relatives including their husband, wife, partner, brother, sister, father, mother, etc.

 The documents need to be submitted by post within five working days of submitting the online application.
 In many if not most cases employers make mistakes when submitting documents to UK Visa and Immigration.
+The documentation requirements as stated n published UKVI guidelines are confusing and difficult to understand.
 Please see below details of typical documents required for a Tier 2 Sponsor Licence application.

 Usually, you will need to have at least four of the following, which in most cases need to be ORIGINAL documents or CERTIFIED copies (accounts can be provided via a link to the Companies House site) to submit to the Home Office: